 - Your local paper.

 Do you have recruitment ideas we should consider?
 We’d love to hear them!
-Email Membership Manager Annie Reisener at email@example.com.
+Email Director of Membership Annie Reisener at email@example.com.